SiLaT

-Sinus Laser Closure
+Sinus Laser Therapy

-Sinus Laser Closure (SiLaC) is a little invasive surgical technique involving the cleaning of the cyst wound to remove bacteria, hair, puss, and granulation tissue, which allows for tissue healing and, as a result, cyst cavity atresia.
+Sinus Laser Therapy (SiLaT) is a little invasive surgical technique involving the cleaning of the cyst wound to remove bacteria, hair, puss, and granulation tissue, which allows for tissue healing and, as a result, cyst cavity atresia.
 A big advantage of this method is the reduced expansiveness of the procedure, which is limited only to the cyst cavity and results in small, relatively easily healing wounds, that usually heal within 4 to 6 weeks.
 Due to the limited invasiveness the cosmetic effect is very good – the buttocks remain practically unchanged.

 Qualification for surgery